mdppml/PP-GWAS/README.md

 ## Repository Structure

 - **Datasets Folders**:
-  - **Code**: Contains all relevant code to implementing PP-GWAS.
+  - **Code**: Contains all relevant code to implementing PP-GWAS on the cluster using SLURM.
   - **Data_Generation**: This folder includes the code used for generating synthetic data using the pysnptools library.
 The generated data is stored in **test_site**.
   - **REGENIE**: Contains details on how one can restructure synthetic data to fit the formats supported by REGENIE.
 It also includes instructions on how to run REGENIE on the data.
   - **Results**: This folder holds all output .txt files generated from the experiments reported in the paper.

-  - **local_run**: A fully self-contained folder with a jupyter notebook suitable for local testing of PP-GWAS.
+  - **local_run**: A fully self-contained folder with a jupyter notebook and GUI suitable for local testing of PP-GWAS.

 ## Citation